A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Holographic ISAC

+Holographic beamforming for DFRC has gained increasing attention lately due to its ability to generate more directed beams towards communication users and radar targets, thereby enhancing ISAC performance.
+The research in this area can be categorized into five main categories.}

-The authors of~\cite{2022_Haobo} proposed an ISAC transmission scheme for a BS serving multiple DL communication users and simultaneously detecting multiple radar targets.
-Unlike RIS-assisted ISAC systems, the BS and the RHS are co-located within the same unit.
-The RHS is utilzed for signal transmission, while an antenna array is utilized to receive the targets' echo signals.
-In other words, the BS functions as a terminal that processes the echoes received by an antenna array and sends the signals to the RHS for transmission~\cite{2023_Haobo}.
+{\textit{1) Resource allocation:} One of the early works on holographic beamforming for DFRC was presented in~\cite{2022_Haobo}, where the authors proposed an ISAC transmission scheme for a BS serving multiple DL communication users and simultaneously detecting multiple radar targets.
+Unlike RIS-assisted ISAC systems, the BS and the RHS are co-located within the same unit to allow holographic beamforming.
+As shown in Fig.~\ref{fig:RHS_DFRC_RA}~(a), two types of antennas/surfaces are employed: RHSs for signal transmission and a regular antenna array for receiving the targets' echo signals.
 The BS and the RHS employ digital and analog beamforming, respectively, to transmit the ISAC signals.
-This allows the system to sense many targets simultaneously and provide different data streams to the DL users.
+This allows the system to sense many targets simultaneously and provide different data streams to the DL users.}

-In the transmission phase, distinct communication and radar digital beamformers are employed to precode $L$ data streams and $K$ radar waveforms separately.
-This process results in a total of $2K$ signals: $K$ precoded communication data streams and $K$ precoded radar waveforms.
-The superposition of the $k$-th data stream and the $k$-th radar waveform is then obtained to reduce the number of transmit signals to $K$.
-Following the digital signal processing, $K$ signals are sent to $K$ RF chains, where the $K$ RF chains, with in turn modulate these signals and deliver them to the feed of the RHS.
-At the RHS, the modulated signals are converted to radiation patterns through the waveguide and metamaterial elements for analog processing, where an analog beamformer is used to determine the radiation amplitudes of the RHS elements.
+{Following the digital signal processing at the BS, the signals are sent to the RF chains which in turn modulate them and then deliver them to the feed of the RHS.
+At the RHS, the modulated signals are converted to radiation patterns through the waveguide and metamaterial elements for analog processing, where an analog beamformer is used to determine the radiation amplitudes of the RHS elements.}

-In the reception phase, communication and sensing are carried out simultaneously.
-Specifically, the BS receives the echo signals reflected by the targets via the antenna array and processes them to produce the radar signals.
-At the same time, the communication users receive the ISAC signals broadcast by the RHS and decode their data streams.